High-Risk Home Insurance Companies for 2025

 • Personal property replacement cost

-**NOTE: The options mentioned above are only some of the possible coverages you may be eligible to receive with these major companies.
-Keep in mind that the coverage available to you may vary.
+*Note: The options mentioned above are only some of the possible coverages you may be eligible to receive with these major companies.
+The coverage available to you may vary.

 High-Risk Home Insurance Companies: Regional Options

-If you can’t get coverage with a national carrier, consider a regional high-risk house insurance company instead.
-Regional companies can offer even more tailored homeowners coverage based on your area's most common claim losses.
-Depending on why you need at-risk home insurance, you could have better luck locally when you can’t get coverage elsewhere.
-However, remember that any of these carriers may deny you coverage, so it’s important to reach out to each directly.
+If you can't get coverage with a national carrier, consider a regional high-risk house insurance company instead.
+Regional companies offer more tailored homeowners coverage based on your area's most common claim losses.
+Depending on why you need at-risk home insurance, you could have better luck locally when you can't get coverage elsewhere.
+However, any of these carriers may deny you coverage, so contact each directly.

 High-Risk Home Insurance Companies in Florida

-The Sunshine State is prone to hurricanes and high winds, which can significantly damage your home.
-There are several options for regional insurers with dedicated agents to help you find the best high-risk homeowners insurance coverage to meet your needs, including:
+Florida is prone to hurricanes and high winds, which can significantly damage your home.
+Several options for regional insurers with dedicated agents can help you find the best high-risk homeowners insurance coverage to meet your needs, including:

 • Universal Direct: When you get a quote online with Universal Direct, coverages and limits will automatically be recommended based on your home needs.
 Work with a local agent to tailor your policy with optional coverages like water backup, mechanical breakdown and debris removal.

-• Tower Hill Insurance: Tower Hill works with homeowners on all levels, with specific coverage and risk management programs for high-value homes.
+• Tower Hill: It works with homeowners on all levels, with specific coverage and risk management programs for high-value homes.
 Your dedicated agent will ensure your home is covered with an annual review.

-• United Home Insurance Company: United Home is in five states, including Florida.
-You can insure your high-risk home from losses, including hail, windstorms and hurricanes.
+• United Home: It's available in five states, including Florida.
+It can insure your high-risk home from losses, including hail, windstorms and hurricanes.
 Purchase your auto and personal liability umbrella policies from this company for additional discounts.

-• Citizens Property Insurance Corporation: If you can't get home insurance elsewhere, Citizens works with high-risk homeowners to cover their property outside the private market.
+• Citizens: If you can't get home insurance elsewhere, Citizens works with high-risk homeowners to cover their property outside the private market.

 High-Risk Home Insurance Companies in Texas

-• Texas Farm Bureau Insurance: Offered only in Texas, the Texas Farm Bureau Insurance Company can work with you to get coverage anywhere in the Lone Star State.
+• Texas Farm Bureau: Offered only in Texas, the Texas Farm Bureau Company can work with you to get coverage anywhere in the Lone Star State.
 You can save money on your high-risk home insurance with discounts for alarm systems, dry fire hydrants, impact-resistant roofing and more.

 • Texas Windstorm Insurance Association (TWIA): If you need coverage for hail and windstorms in coastal counties, TWIA is where to go in Texas.
 You have to meet certain eligibility criteria to qualify, but qualifying means you won't have to do without this essential coverage.